 Do I Qualify for the SBCC Promise?

-To be eligible for the SBCC Promise, a student must:
+To be eligible for the SBCC Promise, you must:

-- Complete their secondary education within the Santa Barbara Community College District (southern Santa Barbara County from Gaviota to Carpinteria).
+- Complete your secondary education within the Santa Barbara Community College District.

-– Free Application for Federal Student Aid (FAFSA), for U.S. citizens or eligible non-citizens.
+– Free Application for Federal Student Aid (FAFSA), for U.S. citizens or eligible non-citizens (recommended)

 – California Dream Act Application, for students who qualify for the AB-540 Nonresident Tuition Exemption.
 For more information, please visit the Dream Act Scholars section of the SBCC Admissions and Records website.

-– Board of Governor’s Fee Waiver Application, for California residents or AB-540 eligible.
+– CCPG Application, for California residents or AB-540 eligible.

 - Remain in good academic standing at SBCC.

 The SBCC Promise is not automatic, nor is it mandatory.
-Students who would like to take advantage of the SBCC Promise must sign up.
-Sign up at sbccpromise.org/sign-up.
+Students who would like to take advantage of the SBCC Promise must sign up!

-Do you have questions, or want to know if you qualify for the SBCC Promise?
+Do you have any questions, or want to know if you qualify for the SBCC Promise?
 Please visit sbccpromise.org/faqs.
-If you cannot find the answer here, please call (805) 730-4416 or email firstname.lastname@example.org to get your questions answered.
+If you cannot find the answer here, please email email@example.com or call (805) 730-4416.